-Landlords expand their portfolios
+Landlords plan to expand their buy to let portfolios

 Research undertaken by Paragon Bank has shown that the number of landlords who are planning to expand their buy to let portfolios is higher than those looking to reduce.